Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Introduction

+Moreover, we complement the proposed mechanisms with tight or nearly tight lower bounds, also parameterized by \(r_e\).
+While lower bounds for the classical model are applicable in our model, given that the classical model is a special case of ours, we establish new and often improved bounds in most cases.
+The techniques employed for deriving these lower bounds are novel and distinct from those used in the standard model due to the presence of entrance fee functions.

-The reminder of the paper is organized as follows.
-In Section \ref{sect_model}, we present the formal definitions of our model and concepts.
-In Section \ref{sect_stct_prop}, we define the optimal location for an position and derive local properties such as monotonicity and domination.
-These properties are crucial in designing and analyzing our mechanisms.
-Additionally, we show that the two offline optimization versions of our model can be solved in polynomial time.
-Section \ref{sect_1f_tc} and Section \ref{sect_1f_mc} present our main results for the one-facility game.
-Section \ref{sect_1f_tc} focuses on the objective of total cost.
-We design deterministic and randomized mechanisms for one-facility game, and achieve tight upper and lower bounds.
-Section \ref{sect_1f_mc} focuses on the objective of maximum cost.
-We achieve tight deterministic upper and lower bounds and establish a lower bound for strategyproof randomized mechanisms.
-In Section \ref{sect_2f}, we extend our results for one-facility game to two-facility game.
-Some conclusions are drawn in Section \ref{sect_con}.
+The rest of the paper is organized as follows.
+Section \ref{sect_model} presents the formal definitions of our model.
+In Section \ref{sect_stct_prop}, we derive some useful {{technical}} properties.
+Sections \ref{sect_1f_tc} and \ref{sect_1f_mc} present our main results for the one-facility game with total and maximum cost objectives, respectively.
+In Section \ref{sect_2f}, we extend our results {{from}} one-facility games to two-facility games.
+In Section \ref{sect_con}, we draw conclusions and point out some possible directions for future work.